An official Cochrane Policy, dated 22 October 2019

 It is also important to note that nothing in this Procedure limits the rights and obligations of the Cochrane’s Trustees (the Governing Board) to take whatever action is required in the best interests of the Cochrane Charity, and to take any necessary professional advice to allow them to do so.

-1 These complaints should be sent to the person’s line manager or the Chief Executive Officer.
-The one exception is complaints about the Chief Executive Officer, which should be sent to the Governing Board Co Chairs.
+1 These complaints should be sent to the person's line manager or the Chief Executive Officer.
+The exceptions are complaints about the behaviour of the Chief Executive Officer or Editor in Chief, which should be sent to the Governing Board Co Chairs.

 The remainder of this Procedure is set out as follows: